DUNE/computing-training-basics-short/_episodes/11-expert-in-the-room-larsoft.md

 ~~~
 {: .language-bash}

 The `-j16` says how many concurrent processes to run.
 Set the number to no more than the number of cores on the computer you're running it on.
 A dunegpvm machine has four cores, and the two build nodes each have 16.
+Running more concurrent processes on a computer with a limited number of cores won't make the build finish any faster, but you may run out of memory.
+The dunegpvms do not have enough memory to run 16 instances of the C++ compiler at a time, and you may see the word `killed` in your error messages if you ask to run many more concurrent compile processes than the interactive computer can handle.

 You can find the number of cores a machine has with

 ~~~
   cat /proc/cpuinfo